Congratulations to the winner of our 5th Annual Central Nebraska Business Idea Contest, Sam Middleton! Sam presented his

-The Top Ten Contestant Submissions will be selected by a judging process in which a designated panel of judges from each business category.
+The Top Ten Contestant Submissions will be selected by a judging process from a designated panel of judges in each business category.
 The judges will evaluate each eligible Submission based on the judging criteria set forth above.
 All Finalists are subject to verification, including without limitation, verification of eligibility and compliance with these Official Rules.
 The decision of the judges will be final and binding in all matters; no entrant will have the right to challenge the verdict and the judges will not engage in any conversation or explanation regarding their decision.

 The Top Three Contestants Submissions will be selected by an additional judging process, which will be completed at the Business Idea Contest Event on November 16th.
 The judges will consist of three persons selected by the Center for Rural Research and Development Department.
 The decision of the judges will be final and binding in all matters; no entrant will have the right to challenge the verdict and the judges will not engage in any conversation or explanation regarding their decision.
 The Top Ten Contestants must attend in order to be judged a second time by the judging criteria outlined above and to continue as the Top Three Contestants.

 The winner of each prize will be selected by votes.
 The votes will be collated for judging/counting by an independent judging panel.

 Contestants will be notified by telephone, mail and/or email.
-If attempted notification is returned as undeliverable, if a Contestant cannot be verified, or if Contestant is otherwise unable to attend the Business Idea Event on November 19th at 7PM in Downtown Kearney at Cunningham's Journal, the Contestant will give up their Top Ten spot, their spot will be forfeited and may be awarded to an alternate contestant.
+If attempted notification is returned as undeliverable, if a Contestant cannot be verified, or if Contestant is otherwise unable to attend the Business Idea Event on November 18th at 7PM in Downtown Kearney at Cunningham's Journal, the Contestant will give up their Top Ten spot, their spot will be forfeited and may be awarded to an alternate contestant.
 Additionally, they will not have the opportunity to win the Business Idea Contest.